-My name is Heather hill and I am the founder of Happy Hill.
+My name is Heather Hill and I am the founder of Happy Hill.
 My background is working with vulnerable people.
-Through my life journey I became a parent of a special need child who is now aged 20 years old.
+Through my life journey I became a parent of a special need children who is now over 21 years old.
 Over the years I have tried to access many services to help and improve my children’s quality of life and wellbeing.

 During this journey I have had the pleasure in meeting many parents who were encountering the same trials and tribulations as me.
 One thing we all had in common was the difficulty in finding clubs that our children could access which met the needs of the child and family.
 Parents with multiple SEND children could not find any service that would cater for them together due to variations in age, disabilities, behaviours, and or due to the fact that the club did not have specialist staff to deal with challenging behaviour.